Information for Students Who are Enrolled for a Dickinson Degree

 For those matters which did not proceed to disposition upon a student's withdrawal from Dickinson, no student shall be considered for readmission if one (1) calendar year or more has passed from the time of withdrawal.
 Note: See below for criteria for readmission.

 A student may withdraw voluntarily at any time, with "W" grades being recorded for all registered courses if the withdrawal is made on or before the last day of classes.
 If withdrawal is made during the final examination period, earned grades will be recorded.
-Students should contact the Dean of Advising to obtain the appropriate forms and information and to schedule an exit interview.
+Students should contact the Registrar's Office to obtain the appropriate forms and information and to schedule an exit interview.
 Note: See below for criteria for readmission.

 Dickinson College reserves the right, at any time, to require withdrawal from the college of any student whose academic performance or personal conduct on or off the college campus is, in the sole judgment of the college, unsatisfactory or detrimental to the best interests of the college.
 Students who do not meet the minimum qualitative and/or quantitative standards for their class are required to withdraw.